Better Than We Thought

 Comparing several income groups together also yields some interesting findings.
-When we compare Groups 1, 2, and 3 in the aggregate to Groups 4 and 5 in the aggregate, no selectivity tier has a difference of more than five percentage points between the two data sources.
-Groups 1, 2, and 3 together represent students with family income below $75,000, which represented the bottom 60 percent of the family income distribution in 2008.
-For the Elite Public and Private Universities, there is no difference between IPEDS and Opportunity Insights when comparing Groups 1 through 3 with Groups 4 plus 5.
+When we compare Groups 1 and 2 in the aggregate to Groups 3, 4 and 5 in the aggregate, no selectivity tier has a difference of more than three percentage points between the two data sources.
+Groups 1 and 2 together represent students with family income below $48,000, which represented the bottom 40 percent of the family income distribution in 2008.
+For the Elite Public and Private Universities, there is no difference between IPEDS and Opportunity Insights when comparing Groups 1 and 2 with Groups 3, 4, and 5.
 Selective Publics have a two percentage point difference.
-Highly Selective Publics and Highly Selective Privates each have a three percentage point difference.
-The Ivy Plus tier has a four percentage point difference.
-And Selective Privates have a five percentage point difference.
-Opportunity Insights reports a larger share of students in Groups 1 through 3 than IPEDS for three of the tiers that show a difference, while IPEDS reports a larger share for two of the tiers that show a difference.
+Highly Selective Publics have a three percentage point difference.
+The Ivy Plus tier has a two percentage point difference.
+And Highly Selective Privates and Selective Privates show a one and three percentage point difference, respectively.
+Opportunity Insights reports a larger share of students in Groups 1 and 2 than IPEDS for all of the tiers that show a difference, except for the selective and highly selective privates, where the IPEDs shares are higher.

 In every tier, across both data sources, Group 5 has the largest share of students; indeed, it is data like these that raise issues about colleges’ and universities’ commitments to broadening college opportunity.
 Given that context, it is worth asking how consistent the two datasets are in their allocation between the top income category and the four lower categories—roughly the top 20 percent and bottom 80 percent of the national family income distribution.
-The gap between the two data sources ranges from zero percentage points for Highly Selective Privates and Selective Privates and four percentage points in the Elite Publics and Privates, to nine percentage points for Ivy Plus, 12 percentage points for the Highly Selective Public Colleges and Universities, and 14 percentage points for the Selective Publics.
-IPEDS reports a larger share in Group 5 than Opportunity Insights in all four of the tiers with gaps.
+The gap between the two data sources ranges from five percentage points for Highly Selective Privates and the Selective Privates, and nine percentage points in the Elite Publics and Privates, to thirteen percentage points for Ivy Plus, 18 percentage points for the Highly Selective Public Colleges and Universities, and 21 percentage points for the Selective Publics.
+Opportunity Insights reports a smaller share in Group 5 than IPEDS in all of the tiers.

 Notwithstanding these known differences, the two sources yield similar distributions across the income scale.
-In particular, the share of students with family income below $75,000 is no more than five percentage points different between the two sources for any group of institutions.
+In particular, the share of students with family income below $48,000 is no more than three percentage points different between the two sources for any group of institutions.
 This similarity may alleviate concerns that the lack of information about non-Title-IV-aid recipients and out-of-state students for public institutions renders the IPEDS income distributions unusable.
-At least at the aggregate level, assuming that those students are in the top income category yields a distribution largely consistent with another, more-comprehensive source.
-Importantly, we cannot make an apples-to-apples comparison of the IPEDS and Opportunity Insights income distributions at the institution-level using the publicly available Opportunity Insights data.
+At least for the bottom 40 percent of the income distribution at the aggregate level, assuming that those students are in the top income category yields a distribution largely consistent with another, more-comprehensive source.
+Importantly, we have not made an apples-to-apples comparison of the IPEDS and Opportunity Insights income distributions at the institution-level using the publicly available Opportunity Insights data.
 It is quite possible that there are institutions for which the gaps between the two data sources are larger—or smaller—than the aggregate.
 There are a host of other considerations in interpreting the income distribution data that are beyond the scope of this report.
 Nevertheless, for those analysts currently limiting themselves to Pell data for assessing the socioeconomic diversity of colleges’ student populations, the IPEDS income distribution data provide important additional information about how students cluster across a broader spectrum of income.

 Comparison of IPEDS and CDS Data